heltilda/align3d/README.md

 * from the command line, navigate to the Cicada directory and type 'make align3d'
 * to run from the command line, navigate to the Cicada directory and type './align3d'

+TO TEST:
-* to test:  from the align3d command prompt, type:  run("testA3D")
+* from the align3d command prompt, type:  run("testA3D")

 Reference:  Ross BC, Wiggins PA.
 Measuring chromosome conformation with degenerate labels.
 Physical Review E. 2012 Jul 19;86(1):011918.